Wine selections from our favorite fine & rare wine purveyor.

 And now for the main course…

-Pinot Noir has always been a great paring with turkey.
+Pinot Noir has always been a great pairing with a variety of dishes.
 It has the ability to bring out the delicate flavors of the bird and stuffing without overpowering those flavors.
 Here are some of our suggestions:

 - Royal Prince 2018 “Santa Barbara” Pinot Noir… $30 to $40

 - Castalia 2017 “Rochioli Vyd” Russian River Valley Pinot Noir… $50 to $60

 - Addax 2017 “Sonoma Coast Pinot Noir… $65 to $80